-Sarah Kenchinghton (artist, maker, musician and performer) is bringing her wonderful and whimsical unique Wind Pipe Organ to King's Lynn for 6 days of workshops and music making.
-The organ workshops will take place in St Nicholas' Chapel which is the perfect venue for this beautiful instrument
+Sarah Kenchinghton (artist, maker, musician and performer) is brought her wonderful and whimsical unique Wind Pipe Organ to King's Lynn for 6 days of workshops and music making.
+The organ workshops took place in St Nicholas' Chapel which was the perfect venue for this beautiful instrument

-School Workshops (KS2): Participating schools will create their own musical composition on this colourful Wind Pipe Organ instrument and then go on to explore how sound is generated through organ pipes by making their own instrument to take away.
-School workshops will run from Monday 8 to Thursday 11 October at a variety of times through the school day
+School Workshops (KS2): Participating schools created their own musical composition on this colourful Wind Pipe Organ instrument and then explored how sound is generated through organ pipes by making their own instrument to take away.
+School workshops ran from Monday 8 to Thursday 11 October at a variety of times through the school day

 Family Workshop: Families are welcome to come down to this interactive workshop and create beautiful music on this uniquely colourful and fascinating instrument.
 Family workshops are run on Sunday 7 October from 2pm to 4pm, tickets are £2.50 per person and must be booked in advance.
 All children must be accompanied by an adult